 - Neither does #28, mechanical substitution.

 - How about #10, preliminary action?
 It says to perform, before it is needed, the change in an object.
 If my reaction is a two-stage process, maybe I can do one of the stages in a cold reactor, and one of the stages in a hot reactor, allowing me to make a smaller hot reactor.
 Or maybe the lab team can find another catalysis path that will work in several stages at a lower temperature.
-Or maybe, what if I bought more chemically complex starting materials – could I skip the hot step?
+Or perhaps, what if I bought more chemically complex starting materials as feedstock for my plant – could I skip the hot step?

 You can see the ideas are flowing now.
 I can keep looking up more TRIZ matrix entries and principles for ideas, or just work on the ideas I already came up with